jenkinsci/artifact-repository-parameter-plugin/docs/Config.md

 Following is an overview how to configure and use the plugin.

-> For an example of a declarative pipeline that configures the plugin take a look at
-> `Jenkinsfile.declarative.sample`.

 ## Add plugin as build parameter

-As a first step that plugin must be added as a parameter to the build.
+As a first step the plugin must be added as a parameter to the build.
 This can easily be done in the configuration view.
 Make sure the checkbox `This project is parameterized` is checked and select the `Artifact Repository Parameter` entry.

 ![](img/param_select.png)

+The plugin comes with different options to configure.

 ## Connection Options

 The next step is to configure the connection to the artifact repository.
 For this define the type of the target repository along with the URL and access credentials.
-The plugin currently only supports credentials of type `Username with password`.
-Currently no support of access tokens is planned.
+The plugin only supports credentials of type `Username with password`.
+There is currently no support of access tokens planned.
 Pull requests are welcome though.
 The connection to the server can then be verified via the `Test Connection` button.

 > The connection test is done against the repository endpoint by requesting all available
 > repositories and then checking that at least one entry is returned.
 This check is
-> independent from what is configured later on in the API options.
+> independent of what is configured later on in the API options.
+It's just a check to see
+> if a) the connection information is correct and b) the connection user has enough
+> permissions to access at least one of the existing repositories.

 ![](img/connection_options.png)